Refzlund/services-framework/README.md

 ## Why was Services Framework made?

 - You may re-use the same classes under different contexts: <br>
-In SvelteKit your frontend and backend code is in the same project. <br>
+In SvelteKit your frontend and backend code is in the same project. <br><br>
-**services-framework** gives you the ability to re-use classes on the frontend and backend.
+**services-framework** gives you the ability to re-use classes on the frontend and backend without dragging class embedded functions with. <br>
+This is helpful if you apply dectorators to validate content.

 - Modularity and re-useability: <br>
 Write a service once, and re-apply it for multiple classes. <br>